bigcommerce/dev-docs/docs/api-docs/getting-started/best-practices.md

 <!-- theme: warning -->
 > #### Note
 > Endpoints that accept bulk requests may have specific limitations on the number of accepted parallel requests.
 For example, making multiple parallel `upsert` requests to [`/pricelists/{price_list_id}/records`](/api-reference/store-management/price-lists/price-lists-records/setpricelistrecordcollection) will result in a `429` error response.
 These limitations are documented at the operation level in the API reference.

-### Making requests with the Storefront Cart API
-Client-side applications should avoid polling the [Storefront Cart API](/api-reference/cart-checkout/storefront-cart-api) on interval.
-Hundreds of thousands of browsers could potentially poll the Storefront Cart API at any given time, causing a significant load increase to BigCommerce's servers.
-We may take action against a store using this practice to prevent service interruptions to other stores.

-Consider writing a server-side application to subscribe to the [Cart Webhook](/api-docs/store-management/webhooks/webhook-events#carts) as an alternative to polling the Storefront Cart API, and only query the Storefront Cart API as a response to user input.
-Storing cart information in the browser cache is an alternative method for keeping cart information up to date across browser tabs.

 ## Platform limits